vacu9708/Study-records/Computer architecture/readme.md

 * **Space locality** : Data next to data that has been referenced is likely to be referenced shortly.

 ## Cache miss
-A cache miss is an event in which an attempt to retrieve data from a cache fails.<br>
+A cache miss is an event in which an attempt to retrieve data from a cache.
+It is an antonym of Cache hit.<br>
 If cache misses happen too much, having cache memory is worse than not having it because the time taken to find data in cache memory was wasted.<br>

 ## Cache placement policies